Dave Ramsey Baby Steps + (Free Printable)

 Related Post: Best Personal Finance Books for Women

-My husband and I are taking Financial Peace University right now, and it has completely changed the way we talk about money.
+My husband and I went through Financial Peace University in January, and it completely changed the way we talk about money.
 We actually communicate and know exactly where our money will go each month.
-We are only on the 4th week of the class!

 We are in baby step 2 which is PAY OFF ALL DEBT.
 Yes, we will be here a while…join us will you?!